 Expect Silver to trade positive: Sushil Finance

-According to Sushil Finance, expect silver prices to trade positive on the back of European Central Bank statement.
+According to Sushil Finance, expect silver prices to trade positive on the back of US non - farm payroll employment data.

 Sushil Finance's commodity report on Silver